Blog

 Maintenance cost Ongoing and compounding Included in vendor pricing

-Total cost of ownership Often understated Predictable, fixed pricing per workflow
+Total cost of ownership Often understated at the outset Predictable, fixed pricing per workflow

 The build column hides a long tail of costs.
 The buy column trades some customization depth for predictable costs and faster time-to-value.
-For operations teams running multi-PSP reconciliation across high-volume payment flows, the buy column wins on every dimension except deep customization, and deep customization rarely justifies the cost gap.
+For fintech ops teams running multi-PSP reconciliation across high-volume payment flows, the buy column wins on every dimension except deep schema-level customization, and that customization rarely justifies the cost gap.

-Why is reconciliation specifically a hard internal build?
+Why reconciliation is a particularly hard internal build

-There is also a control problem internal builds rarely solve well.
-Audit trails, transaction-level visibility, and AI-driven discrepancy detection are not features you bolt on at the end.
+There is also a controls problem internal builds rarely solve cleanly.
+Audit trails, transaction-level visibility, and anomaly detection are not features that can be bolted on at the end.
 They are architectural decisions.
-Bolted-on audit logging is what compliance and audit teams reject.
+Audit logging added after the fact is what compliance teams reject.
+For fintech teams under regulatory scrutiny, this is not a minor consideration.

-When the build vs. buy comparison points toward buying, the next decision is which vendor.
-The evaluation criteria that matter most for payment companies, banks, and marketplace operations teams are not feature lists.
-They are the things that determine whether the platform actually replaces the internal build.
+When the build vs. buy comparison points toward buying, the next question is which vendor.
+For payment companies, fintechs, and marketplace operations teams, the evaluation is not about feature lists.
+It is about whether the platform actually replaces the internal build end-to-end, without pushing unresolved layers back to engineering.

 Criterion What to ask

-Time-to-value Can the platform be live in weeks, not months?
+Time-to-value Can the platform go live in weeks rather than multi-quarter implementation cycles?

 Finance-team autonomy Can the team configure rules, routing, and exception workflows without engineering?

-Multi-source ingestion Does it handle data ingestion from banks, PSPs, ERPs, files, and APIs?
+Multi-source ingestion Does it handle data from banks, PSPs, ERPs, SFTP, APIs, and CSV files?

-Exception management Does it run real-time detection, automated routing, transaction-level investigation, and closed-loop resolution?
+Exception management Does it run detection, routing, transaction-level investigation, and closed-loop resolution?

 Audit and controls Does it produce a complete audit trail and support internal controls out of the box?

-Pricing model Are costs predictable and tied to workflows, not transaction volume?
+Pricing model Are costs fixed rather than scaling unpredictably with transaction volume?

-A vendor that owns only part of the stack will leave the rest as manual work or push it back to engineering.
-The whole point of buying is to avoid that.
-The vendors that come up most frequently in payment reconciliation evaluations include legacy providers like Trintech, HighRadius, StackAI and BlackLine, and newer entrants like Simetrik and Ledge.
-Rexi sits in this category as an AI-native agentic reconciliation platform built specifically for operationally complex businesses, with a deployment model designed to go live in weeks and give finance teams full autonomy over the reconciliation workflow without ongoing engineering involvement.
+A vendor that owns only part of the stack leaves the rest as manual work or pushes it back to engineering.
+The vendors that come up most often in fintech reconciliation evaluations include legacy platforms like Trintech, BlackLine, and HighRadius, and newer entrants like Simetrik, Ledge, and Rexi.
+Rexi is an agentic reconciliation platform built for operationally complex fintech, payment, and banking teams, with four specialist agents covering ingestion, matching, exception investigation, and audit, and a deployment model designed to go live in weeks without ongoing engineering involvement.

-How should a CFO frame the build vs. buy decision for the board?
+How a CFO should frame the build vs. buy decision

-The build vs. buy framing that wins board approval is not “we are switching tools.”
+The framing that wins board approval is not “we are switching tools.”
 It is “we are reallocating engineering capacity from infrastructure maintenance to product work, and putting the finance team in control of the reconciliation workflow.”
-That converts the buy decision from a cost line item into a resource reallocation, which is a much easier conversation.
+That converts the buy decision from a cost line item into a resource reallocation.

-The ROI analysis that supports that framing usually includes:
+The ROI analysis that supports that framing typically includes:

 Ignacio Berardi May 21, 2026